mnida/llm-abuse-detection/README.md

 Cons:
 As I mentioned these models will have a higher bias which means lower accuracy, which might not be the best for a system that values precision.

-In practice this performed horribly and only classified 0s.
-I would chalk this up to not enough data.
+In practice this performed pretty poorly, moslty likely due to the small amount of data and class imbalance.
+When I added a bit more data of both classes to the training, its performance improved substantially.

 ## 3. Logistic Regression Classifier